Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 The second critical step in hemostasis, which follows vasoconstriction, is platelet plug formation.
-COLLAGEN.
-There are three steps to platelet plug formation: platelet adherence, activation, and aggregation.
+The three steps to platelet plug formation are platelet adherence, activation, and aggregation.

-During an injury, sub-endothelial collagen from the extracellular matrix beneath the endothelial cells is exposed on the epithelium (as the normal epithelial cells are damaged and removed) which releases von Willebrand Factor (VWF).
-VWF causes the platelets to change form with adhesive filaments (extensions) which adhere to the sub-endothelial collagen on the endothelial wall.
+During an injury, subendothelial collagen from the extracellular matrix beneath the endothelial cells is exposed on the epithelium as the normal epithelial cells are damaged and removed, which releases von Willebrand Factor (VWF).
+VWF causes the platelets to change form with adhesive filaments (extensions) that adhere to the subendothelial collagen on the endothelial wall.

-After platelet adherence occurs, the sub-endothelial collagen binds to receptors on the platelet, which activates it.
+After platelet adherence occurs, the subendothelial collagen binds to receptors on the platelet, which activates it.
 During platelet activation, the platelet releases a number of important cytokines and chemical mediators via degranulation.
 The released chemicals include ADP, VWF, thromboxane A2, platelet-derived growth factor (PDGF), vascular endothelial growth factor (VEGF), serotonin, and coagulation factors.
-The extra ADP and VWF is especially important because it causes other nearby platelets to ahere and activate as well, and release more ADP and VWF and the other chemicals of their own.
-For this reason, platelet plug formation is considered a positive feedback process because ADP and VWF levels are successively increased as more and more platelets activate to form the plug.
+The extra ADP and VWF is especially important because it causes nearby platelets to adhere and activate, as well as release more ADP, VWF, and other chemicals.
+Platelet plug formation is considered a positive feedback process because ADP and VWF levels are successively increased as more and more platelets activate to form the plug.